color-js/color.js/CONTRIBUTING.md

 Here are a few other guidelines that cannot be enforced via ESLint:

-- When you define a function, use a space between the opening paren and its name.
-That way we can search for "functionName (" and find its definition immediately, instead of having to wade through calls to the function.
 - Prefer single-word names over multi-word names.
 3+ word names are especially frowned upon.
 - camelCase over underscore_case, with few exceptions.
 - Don't be afraid of unicode characters when appropriate, except on user-facing names.
 E.g. use ε over epsilon internally, but not ΔΕ over deltaE in the public-facing method name.